Hey, there! Log in / Register

 Will these requests be also construed as intimidation by our city chiefs?

 A bunch of “ramps” (many of them with hardly any slope) were redone near my house in Fields Corner this past spring.
+This is happening all over the city till at least 2030 and costing $tens of millions.

 https://gbdhlegal.com/wp-content/uploads/cases/ECF-68-Memo-and-Order-on-...

 Below are the links from pics taken near my house in June 2024.
 The work involved two weeks of sidewalk closing for surveying, excavating, resetting the curb stones, grading, compacting and pouring new sections of concrete sidewalk.
-These curbs where never anywhere steep.
+These ramps where never anywhere steep.
 I walk up and down that street all the time, and I have yet to see someone on a wheelchair to ask them if the new ramps make a significant difference to them.

 https://photos.app.goo.gl/fTQ7BaCfZM8XMgZJA